Black Folks Southern Tea Cake Recipe

 Avoid storing them in the fridge because they will dry out much faster than if kept at room temperature.

-I usually divide my teacake dough and freeze half by placing it in a zip-lock freezer bag.
+Yes, you can freeze tea cake dough.
+I usually divide my teacake dough in half and freeze one half by placing it in a zip-lock freezer bag.
 The dough will last in an airtight container in the freezer for up to 3 months.
+When you’re ready to bake, simply thaw the dough, cut it into rounds, and bake!

 Equipment